 The Florida Fish and Wildlife Conservation Commission set a long-term conservation goal of increasing the total area of occupied Panama City crayfish habitat to 2,000 acres.
 The U.S. Fish and Wildlife Service has estimated that approximately 2,200 acres of actively managed and permanently protected habitat is needed for the persistence of the Panama City crayfish.
-Under the proposed environmental site assessment listing, the establishment of the approximately 2,200 acres would meet the projected goal for the species.
+Under the proposed environmental site assessment listing, the habitat establishment would meet the projected goal for the species.

-Revenue-generating potential
+Revenue-generating Potential

-Revenue from conservation lands can include sales of various permits and recreational user fees and ecotourism activities (if such projects could be economically developed).
+Revenue from conservation lands can include sales of various permits and recreational user fees and ecotourism activities if such projects could be economically developed.
 Area regulations would be developed to identify the necessary and required permits, fees and regulations.
 Timber sales from thinning operations or restoration of off-site plantations may also yield additional revenue.
 Apiary leases will be considered as a revenue source depending on whether the area meets the criteria of the Florida Fish and Wildlife Conservation Commission's Apiary Policy.

-The Florida Legislature appropriates funds for land management.
-In addition, the project sponsor, Bay County, has received commitments from partners to restore and manage the property.
+The project sponsor, Bay County, has received commitments from partners to restore and manage the property.
 Approximately \$3.7 million has been pledged for an endowment as mitigation for the restoration and site management of Panama City crayfish habitat.